uskat/Test-White-and-fluffy_06-2022/README.md

 **Unrealised features and bad things:**
 * photos are not displayed randomly;
-* endlessly add the same photo to your favorites;
+* endlessly add the same photo to favorites;
 * non-contextual naming;
 * some problems with codestyle;
 * controllers are overloaded with UI logic;